curlsloth/NYU-HPC-4-newbies/README.md

 #### Organizing and archieving files ####

-Typically you want to put your project folder under `/scratch` or `/vast`, and the conda environment and singularity (will explain later) and other personal login files under `/home`.
-As the data not accessed for 60 under `/scratch` and `/vast` will be wiped out, I recommend compress the project folder and save under `/archive` once in a while.
+Typically, you want to put your project folder under `/scratch` or `/vast`, and your Conda environment, Singularity (will explain later), and other personal login files under `/home`.
+Since data not accessed for 60 days under `/scratch` and `/vast` will be wiped out, I recommend compressing the project folder and saving it under `/archive` periodically.

 Run this line to compress the folder and save it under `/archive`:
 ```